The Hype House

 The Hype House was a collective of young TikTok personalities based in California, United States.
-As well as the name of the mansion in which some of the creators live.
+It was also the name of the mansion in which some of the creators lived.
 It was a collaborative content-creation house, allowing the different influencers and content creators to make videos together easily.

 The former house in Moorpark was a Spanish-style mansion perched at the top of a gated street.
 It has a palatial backyard, a pool, an outdoor gym, a whirlpool spa, and a large kitchen and dining quarters.
 The Hype House location has changed twice; the collaborative originally used a series of two different houses in Los Angeles proper before moving to its final location in Moorpark before it was sold away in August 2024.
 The membership of the collaborative has also evolved over time.

 The last active members before it was dissolved included Thomas Petrou and Mia Hayward.